CharredLee/graceful/README.md

 ## This library

-The purpose of this library is to provide a clean way
+The purpose of this library is to provide a clean way to visualize the tree of graceful trees (GTT).
+The GTT has as nodes trees with graceful labelings (where the labeling is done using a formal variable $n$; specializing $n$ to be the number of vertices of the tree - 1 produces the explicit graceful labeling), and there is an edge whenever one graceful tree contains the other.
+The graceful tree conjecture is true if and only if every isomorphism class of tree is present at a node in the GTT.

 ## Tree